zamazan4ik/awesome-pgo/article/article.md

 .asciz  "default_%m.profraw"
 ```

 Here we see some additional extra instructions.
 At first, we see `inc     qword ptr [...]` instruction.
 It's an automatically inserted by the compiler **counter** into the function.
 Each time when the function is executed, the counter is increased.
 At the exit of the application counters from whole applications (for large applications it can be thousands of counters) are dumped to a disk with `__llvm_profile_filename` filename (since we use Clang.
-Other compilers do similar things but with different assembly code). `__llvm_profile_raw_version` is an additional machinery for a compiler.
+Other compilers [do similar things](https://godbolt.org/z/1Yxnso6e6) but with different machinery). `__llvm_profile_raw_version` is an additional machinery for a compiler.
 Since the PGO profile by default is saved to a disk, the file should have some format, and this format also has some versioning.
 We will discuss these topics in details a bit later.

 In LLVM, there are several instrumentation PGO subtypes:

 * FrontEnd PGO (FE PGO)
 * IR PGO
 * Context-Sensitive IR PGO (CSIR PGO or CS IRPGO - both variants are fine)

+A big "Thank you!" to [Amir](https://twitter.com/disruptnhandlr) for his excellent [write-up](https://aaupov.github.io/blog/2023/07/09/pgo) about this topic!

 ##### FrontEnd PGO (FE PGO)